ronnieholm/Bugfree.NemLogIn/README.md

 The following supplements [.NET SAML2 Service Provider Framework](https://github.com/digst/OIOSAML.Net/blob/master/Net%20SAML2%20Service%20Provider%20Framework.docx), Section 6.1.
-A one-time key card is required to login against the NemLogIn test environment, but not the Demo IdP:
+A one-time key card is required to login against the NemLog-in test environment, but not the Demo IdP:

   1. Copy IdP-metadata files from